nical/lyon/CONTRIBUTING.md

 ## License

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed dual MIT/Apache 2, or Mozilla Public License 2.0, without any additional terms or conditions.

+We reserve the right to publish future versions of this project under the Mozilla Public License 2.0 (MPL2) instead of the three-licenses scheme described above, including all contributions.
+If such a change occurs, it will not affect versions of the project prior to the application of the license change.

+### In other words...

+At this time we are not entirely certain which of MPL2 or dual MIT/Apache2 is the best licensing scheme for this project.
+Both approaches are very permissive and we want to keep the door open to changing to MPL2 in the future.
+This project will remain usable under the MIT/Apache2 license for the foreseeable future.
+However, by contributing to this project you accept that your contributions may be re-licensed under the Mozilla Public License 2.0 without the MIT and Apache2 options.